aellini2/asu_mee342project/README.md

-# asu_mee342project
+# ASU MEE 342
-Mechanical Design Project
+# Turbine Gearbox Design Project

 - Created Code for Gear Design [MATLAB]
 - Please see files for code breakdown; all code is annotated to explain the process and variables used/defined